rng-guy/NFSMWBartender/README.txt

 ── ■ │ 4 - HOW DO I INSTALL BARTENDER FOR MY GAME? │ ■ ────────────────────────────────────────────

-BEFORE INSTALLING this mod:
+BEFORE INSTALLING Bartender:
  1) • make sure you have read and understood the "WHAT SHOULD I KNOW...?" section above,
  2) • make sure your game's "Speed.exe" is compatible (i.e. 5.75 MB / 6,029,312 bytes large), and
  3) • install an .asi loader or any mod with one (e.g. the "WideScreenFix" mod by ThirteenAG).

-To INSTALL this mod:
+To INSTALL Bartender:
  1) • if it does not exist already, create a "scripts" folder in your game's installation folder;
- 2) • copy the contents of this mod's "scripts" folder into your game's "scripts" folder; and
+ 2) • copy the contents of Bartender's "scripts" folder into your game's "scripts" folder; and
  3) • (optional) in User Mode of Binary 2.8.3 or newer, load and apply "FixMissingTextures.end".

-AFTER INSTALLING this mod, you can customise its features through its configuration (.ini) files.
+AFTER INSTALLING Bartender, you can customise its features through its configuration (.ini) files.
 You can find these configuration files in the game's new "scripts\BartenderSettings" folder.

-To UNINSTALL this mod, remove its files from your game's "scripts" folder.
-There is no need to remove the optional missing textures, as the game does not ever use them without this mod.
+To UNINSTALL Bartender, remove its files from your game's "scripts" folder.
+There is no need to remove the optional missing textures, as the game does not ever use them without Bartender.

-To UPDATE this mod, uninstall it and repeat the installation process above.
+To UPDATE Bartender, uninstall it and repeat the installation process above.
-Whenever you update this mod, make sure to replace ALL old configuration files!
+Whenever you update, make sure to replace ALL old configuration files!